steppy345/lswhois.pl/README.md

 Also, this script only works on *nix at the moment as it does system calls to the whois utility as well as touch.

-TODO:

-Perl implementation of whois

-Perl creation of files

-Query user for input file (accept CSV and other formats)

-Query user for outpuf file location